 issued by the MAC, and PHY-DATA.confirm primitives issued by the PHY.
 Zero to seven PHY padding

-bits are appended to the PSDU to make the number of bits in the coded PSDU (C-PSDU) length an
+bits are appended to the PSDU to make the number of bits in the coded PSDU length an

 integral multiple of the number of OFDM symbols.
-At the PMD layer, the data passed frmo PLCP to PMD

-one symbol at a time through PMD_DATA.request primitives.

 Transmission can be prematurely terminated by the MAC through the primitive PHY-TXEND.request.